grycap/im/doc/source/manual.rst

    an error.
    The default value is 3.

+.. confval:: VM_INFO_UPDATE_FREQUENCY

+   Maximum frequency to update the VM info (in secs) The default value is 10.

 .. confval:: WAIT_RUNNING_VM_TIMEOUT

    Timeout in seconds to get a virtual machine in running state.